theanisa/dropppointfinal/README.md

 Fatima Akter- 231-115-034

-(Editing Profile Part and Profile UI design )
+(Editing Profile Part and Profile UI design, also helped to design the landing page  )